Taqieddin-qattousa/storefront-app/README.md

 Test it: `curl http://localhost:3000/products`

-**Database Seeding:** The `npm run db:seed` command populates the database with 16 sample products.
+**⚠️ IMPORTANT FOR REVIEWERS:** The `npm run db:seed` command is **required** to populate the database with 16 sample products.
+Without this step, the product list will be empty.
 Run this command anytime your database is reset or empty.

 ### 3. Frontend Setup